nilenso/practioner/README.md

 in the project.
 Configure the linter in the project config in the `.clj-kondo/` directory

+## Formatting

+[cljfmt](https://github.com/weavejester/cljfmt) is used for formatting.
+Use `lein cljfmt check` to check the formatting.
+Fix any formatting issues manually or automatically using `lein cljfmt fix `

 ## Developer Notes

 Run tests using `lein test`